The 5 Most Important Customer Experience Metrics and KPIs

-The primary purpose of customer satisfaction surveys is to determine customers who are pleased with your services, and those who are displeased, and what to work on ahead of their next visit.
+The primary purpose of customer satisfaction surveys is to learn more about customer behaviour and to determine customers who are pleased with your services, and those who are displeased, and what solution to work on ahead of their next visit.

-The surveys also deliver insights and areas to improve upon so you can exceed customer expectations and increase customer retention rates.
+This survey methodology also delivers insights and areas to improve upon so you can exceed customer expectations and increase customer retention rates.

-You will likely have fewer customers leaving without returning, leading to a lower churn rate than if you had not asked for their feedback at all.
+You will likely have fewer customers leaving without returning, leading to a lower churn rate than if you had not asked for their feedback or introspection at all.

 Keeping customers coming back to your site will greatly increase the probability of them making repeat purchases from your business.
 It also increases your customer lifetime value (CLV).

-The best way to improve your customer satisfaction score is to work on your products and services and let your unhappy customers know that you are doing something about it.
+The best strategy to improve your customer satisfaction score is to work on your products and services and let your unhappy customers know that you are doing something about it.
+Doing so is always a pleasant surprise to previously unsatisfied customers.
 Creating an amazing customer experience across every touchpoint will help you exceed customer expectations every single time.